tonynnaemeka70-web/DVWA-XSS-Lab/README.md

 2. Set up DVWA in a local environment

-3. Follow the steps in `docs/CrossSiteScriptingLab'
+3. Follow the steps in `docs/CrossSiteScriptingLab pdf'